Instructure’s Company Story

 Canvas reached more than 30 million global users.
 The online Canvas community surpassed 500,000 users.
 And Instructure acquired Portfolium and MasteryConnect.

-Instructure was acquired by Thoma Bravo and hired Steve Daly as the CEO.
+Instructure was acquired by Thoma Bravo, Steve Daly joined as CEO, and we acquired Certica Solutions.

 HQ’d in SLC, UT with more than 1,000 employees worldwide